 If there was ever a time to make the journey to Canberra, it’s now.
-This autumn, Australia’s capital city is set to shine as the annual Enlighten Festival and ever-so-popular Night Noodle Markets make their return with an impressive line-up of food and entertainment.
+This autumn, Australia’s capital city is set to shine as the annual Enlighten Festival and ever-so-popular Night Noodle Markets return.
+Prepare for an impressive line-up of food and entertainment.

-Along with all the festivities, Canberra will be launching three new visitor experiences at the National Museum of Australia in April, including exclusive tours and dining experiences.
+Along with all the festivities, Canberra will be launching three new visitor experiences at the National Museum of Australia in April.

-This year the annual Enlighten Festival, presented by Singapore Airlines, will be running from 28 February until 15 March.
-During the 17-day extravaganza, Canberra will transform into a hive of activity with a range of free and ticketed events encouraging both locals and tourists alike to ‘eat, see and explore’ what the city has to offer.
+This year the annual Enlighten Festival, will run from 28 February until 15 March.
+During the 17-day extravaganza, Canberra will transform into a hive of activity with a range of free and ticketed events.
+All events encourage both locals and tourists alike to ‘eat, see and explore’ what the city has to offer.
 And some of the events on the program are very enticing – we’ve highlighted the top ones.